Saving for college at the last minute

 Length of time to pay off debt is

 (more than 15 years)

 If your child needs student loans, be sure she understands how it will affect her lifestyle after graduation.
 Borrowing only what’s necessary can help her start out on the right foot.

 Since your child benefits directly from the college degree, get her involved in paying for it.
 Encourage your student to explore summer jobs and work-study opportunities and to apply for grants and scholarships to minimize student loan debt.

 Don’t compromise your future

 You may be tempted to dip into your retirement accounts to help cover the costs of higher education, but doing so might result in you paying additional taxes on that money.
 Plus, you deplete those accounts’ long-term growth potential.
-Try to continue funding your retirement accounts even as you help your child pay for higher education.
-Remember, there are options to help pay for college, but only you can fund your retirement.
+Try to continue funding your retirement accounts even as you help your child pay for higher education, so you’re both better prepared for the future.

 |May Lose Value|

 Neither Bank of America Corporation nor any of its affiliates or financial advisors provide legal, tax or accounting advice.
 You should consult your legal and/or tax advisors before making any financial decisions.